zeatful/liquibase/README.md

 ```

 * <a name="context"></a>Contexts - allow you to set a context in which the changeset should run, for instance they can reflect environments, so you could target a changeset to only run locally or in a managed environment
-    * They also allow you to specify logic on the changeset to trigger whether they should be executed during runtime
+    * They also allow you to specify logic on the changeset that will trigger during runtime

 ```xml
     <changeSet id="2" author="bob" context="test">